amorenoz/ovs-dbg/docs/source/ovs-offline.rst

 Usage
 ------

-In general, the tool work in two steps.
+In general, the tool works in two steps.
 First you must **collect** the logs, flows etc, and then you **start** the offline debugging environment

 (Optional) Build the ovs-dbg container: